agnieszka-krawczenko/hello-world/README.md

 My second repository

 Hello humans!
 I'm new here.
-I have just started a Frond-And course at the Infoshare Academy.
-Wish me a luck!
+I have just started a Frond-End course at the Infoshare Academy.
+Wish me luck!